Why People Argue About 9mm vs. .45 ACP

 9mm vs. .45 ACP

 The 9mm and .45 ACP are popular choices in the handgun world.
 The 9mm is typically considered less powerful than the .45 ACP, but it is also lighter and easier to control when shooting rapidly.
 Its smaller size makes it a good choice for concealed carry pistols, as well as subcompact handguns.
+The 9mm typically offers higher velocities and flatter trajectories.

 Which one is for self-defense?